There’s plenty of buzz around SMS (or text messaging) being the future of marketing – especially for ecommerce brands.

-We know that text messages tend to be seen and opened relatively soon after being sent, but you’ve still got to consider when you are sending them.
-Odd hours of the night or day should be off-limits (we’ve all had those!).
+Text messages tend to be seen and opened soon after being sent, but you’ve still got to be intentional when you send them.

-The other thing to consider is how often you send messages.
-This is something that you may want to test for your own business, but in-general, don’t send more than one message in a day (unless those are transactional messages, rather than marketing messages).
-If you send messages too often, people tune out to them, so work out timing that gets results for your business.
+Another thing to consider is how often you send text messages.
+As a rule of thumb, don’t send more than one message in a day (unless those are transactional messages, rather than marketing messages).
+If you send messages too often, they lose their effect, and people might opt out.

-The best SMS marketing messages tend to be short and sweet.
+The best SMS marketing messages are short and sweet.
 They don’t require the recipient to read a wall of text or to spend a whole lot of time deciphering what the message means.
-In fact, being concise is an important skill to learn when writing these messages.

-To add to this, an SMS message should have one clear purpose and call to action to be effective.
-If you try to do too many things with it, people get confused and don’t know what to go with.
+To add to this, an SMS message should have one clear purpose and call to action.
+If you try to accomplish too many things with it, you risk confusing your recipients.

 Send triggered messages

-Remember that SMS marketing can be automated by setting up triggered messages based on a customer's actions.
-The best example of this is setting up a cart abandonment text that gets sent to customers when they exit your ecommerce store when they have items in their cart.
+SMS marketing software lets you automate SMS messages based on a customer's actions.
+The best example of this is setting up a cart abandonment text customers receive when they leave your site with something still in their shopping cart.

-Another example of this is a thank you or welcome text that is sent to customers after they make their first purchase.
-You can include an additional offer in the text to drive a repeat purchase right in the moment.
+Another example is a thank you or welcome text customers receive after making their first purchase.
+You can include a coupon in the message to drive a repeat purchase right in the moment.

 Send your first text in 5 minutes flat